On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Introduction

-The failure of etaleness for the eigencurve at $f$, combined with the perfectness of the pairing between $\cT$ and the $\varLambda$-module of ordinary families specialising to $f$ established in \S\ref{sec:duality} implies, much like in the work of Darmon, Lauder and Rotger {\cite{DLR2}}, the existence of non-classical forms in the generalised eigenspace associated to $f$.
-The $q$-expansion of such forms admits an explicit description in terms of $p$-adic logarithms of elements of the splitting field of $\phi$.
-However, unlike their work in the cuspidal regular setting, not only units, but also $p$-units are involved in the expression of the $\cL$-invariants.
+The failure of \'etaleness for the eigencurve at $f$, combined with the perfectness of the duality between $\cT$ and the $\varLambda$-module of ordinary families specialising to $f$ established in \S\ref{sec:duality}, implies the existence of non-classical forms in the generalised eigenspace associated to $f$.
+Their $q$-expansions admit an explicit description in terms of $p$-adic logarithms of rational numbers and of $p$-units of the splitting field of $\phi$; this contrasts with the cuspidal regular setting in the work of Darmon, Lauder and Rotger {\cite{DLR3}} where only $\ell$-units for $\ell\ne p$ are involved.

 \begin{theoremletter} Let $M^{\dag}\lsem f \rsem $ (resp. $S^{\dag}\lsem f \rsem$) be the generalised eigenspace attached to $f$ inside the space of weight $1$ overconvergent modular forms (resp. cuspforms) of tame level $N$ and central character $\phi$.
 Then $S^{\dag}\lsem f \rsem=\bar\Q_p f$, while a complement of $S^{\dag}\lsem f \rsem$ in $M^{\dag}\lsem f \rsem$ is spanned by